 The G6 noted that with respect to certain corporate credits, such as corporations in emerging markets, and in situations where Bonds issued by the Reference Entity specifically refer to this Credit Event, the inclusion of Repudiation/Moratorium may be appropriate, but this must be evaluated on a case-by-case basis.
 In most general situations, it was felt that Repudiation/Moratorium would not be appropriate in regard to corporate Reference Entities.
 However, the G6 did not feel that changes to the language of Section 4.6(a) were required and instead suggested that this be noted in the User’s Guide to the Definitions.
 As a result, the current draft of the User’s Guide provides:

-“While the Repudiation/Moratorium Credit Event may be more appropriate to Sovereign Reference Entities, it is also appropriate to non-Sovereign Reference Entities where country-risk is a factor in the protection or where a similar event is included in some or all of the Obligations of the Reference Entity.”
+“While the Repudiation/Moratorium Credit Event may be more relevant to Sovereign Reference Entities, it is also appropriate to non-Sovereign Reference Entities where country-risk is a factor in the protection or where a similar event is included in some or all of the Obligations of the Reference Entity.”

-* Currency of Payment.
+Currency of Payment.
 Section 4.7(a)(v) of the Definitions provides that a Restructuring, with respect to one or more Obligations, occurs if there is any change in the currency or composition of any payment of interest or principal.

 The G6 considered that a change in currency to illiquid currencies should constitute a trigger under this provision in all cases, assuming all other preconditions of the Restructuring Credit Event are met.
 Thus, the G6 recommends that changes to a currency which is not, as of the date of the change, one of a prescribed set of currencies should fall within the ambit of this provision whether or not a loss occurs upon the currency conversion.